ericawyl/ericawyl.github.io/projects.md

 ![Forge gameplay](/assets/images/forge-logo-bg.png)

 A 2D action platforming game in which the player must step into the shoes of Berna, who must uncover the mystery behind the evil presence near her hometown.
 Take on robotic, animal-like foes and solve physics-based puzzles while harnessing the power of Berna's two forms.

+I was the technical lead for the team, and worked on the game engine and framework for the project.
+I also programmed several gameplay and graphical features, which include sprite animations and post-processing.

 ## Ice-Cream Machine Simulation for Children